China readies to fight new bird flu; Japan, HK on guard

 "But what the sequences also reveal is that there are some mammalian adapting mutations in some of the genes."

-This, she said, meant the H7N9 virus had already acquired some of the genetic changes it would need to mutate into a form that could be transmitted from person to person.
+This, she said, meant the H7N9 virus has already acquired some of the genetic changes it would need to mutate into a form that could be transmitted from person to person.

-While Xinhua said it was unfair to compare SARS with H7N9, as the new bird flu virus had yet to show signs of human-to-human transmission, it did warn that the government's credibility was on the line.
+While the official Xinhua news agency said it was unfair to compare SARS with H7N9, as the new bird flu virus had yet to show signs of human-to-human transmission, it did warn that the government's credibility was on the line.

 "If there is anything that SARS has taught China and its government, it's that one cannot be too careful or too honest when it comes to deadly pandemics.
 The last 10 years have taught the government a lot, but it is far from enough," it said in a commentary.

-(Additional reporting by Clare Baldwin in HONG KONG, Olivier Fabre in TOKYO, Hanoi newsroom and Kate Kelland in LONDON; Editing by Raju Gopalakrishnan, Robert Birsel and Pravin Char)
+(Additional reporting by Clare Baldwin in HONG KONG, Olivier Fabre in TOKYO, Hanoi newsroom and Kate Kelland in LONDON; Editing by Raju Gopalakrishnan and Robert Birsel)